 The Local Authority can send you a penalty notice (fine) if:

 The fine is £60.00 per parent, per child if you pay within 21 days of receiving the notice.
 If you do not pay the fine within 21 days, but pay it within 28 days, the cost will rise to £120.00.
 If you do not pay at all, the Local Authority may take legal action.
-More further information, please arrange an appointment to speak to the Headteacher at the school office.
+For further information, please arrange an appointment to speak to the Headteacher at the School Office.